pts/encrypt-script-bash/README.txt

   /proc (but root can create a memory dump to inspect it).
 * good: Crypto is as secure as the default gpg settings where encrypt_script.bash is run (usually good).
+* good: Integrity protection (gpg --force-mdc) is used by default.
 * bad for --backend=openssl: The key derivation scheme is weak, a dictionary attack is much faster than with the default --backend=gpg .
 * bad for --backend=openssl: There is no integrity protection, so the middle